albertodonato/query-exporter/README.rst

 ``query-exporter`` can be run inside Docker_ containers, and is available from the `Docker Hub`_::

+# Listening on default port:
+  docker run --rm -it -p 9560:9560/tcp -v "$CONFIG_DIR:/config" adonato/query-exporter:latest

+# Listening on a custom port:
-  docker run --rm -it -p $PORT:$PORT/tcp -v "$CONFIG_DIR:/config" adonato/query-exporter:latest
+  docker run --rm -it -e PORT=$PORT-p $PORT:$PORT/tcp -v "$CONFIG_DIR:/config" adonato/query-exporter:latest

 where ``$CONFIG_DIR`` is the absolute path of a directory containing a ``config.yaml`` file, the configuration file to use.
 Alternatively, a volume